- speakermikeghouse@gmail.com

 - A NON-PROFIT ORGANIZATION

-Through its ongoing initiatives, public programs, and community efforts, the Center continues to advance the values of pluralism in an increasingly diverse world.
+Through its ongoing initiatives, public programs, community efforts, workshops, and lectures the Center continues to advance the values of pluralism in an increasingly diverse world.
 Its work reflects a long-standing commitment to unity, mutual respect, and the belief that meaningful dialogue is essential to a stronger and more inclusive society.

 However, these interactions may lead to misunderstandings and conflicts, which we must work to prevent.
 Individuals should feel secure in their faith, culture, gender, race, sexual orientation, and ethnicity.